lm-sys/FastChat/README.md

 Help us [add more](https://github.com/lm-sys/FastChat/blob/main/docs/arena.md#how-to-add-a-new-model).

 #### Single GPU
-The command below requires around 28GB of GPU memory for Vicuna-13B and 14GB of GPU memory for Vicuna-7B.
+The command below requires around 14GB of GPU memory for Vicuna-7B and 28GB of GPU memory for Vicuna-13B.
 See the "No Enough Memory" section below if you do not have enough memory.
-Replace `/path/to/model/weights` with the a local folder or a Hugging repo id.
+`--model-path` can be a local folder or a Hugging Face repo name.
 ```
 python3 -m fastchat.serve.cli --model-path lmsys/vicuna-7b-v1.3
 ```